 It is generally best to avoid signing a contract if you can.
 Keep in mind that a resident who has moved into the nursing home can never be forced to leave simply for refusing to sign the contract the home offers.
-Certainly, if you have any questions about a contract, discuss these with any attorney or the Ombudsman.
+Certainly, if you have any questions about a contract, discuss these with an attorney or the Ombudsman.
 Like any other contract, you can try to negotiate the terms.
-Be particular concerned about contract language that limits the home’s liability, the resident’s rights to sue, or that requires disputes to be handled through "binding arbitration."
+Be particularly concerned about contract language that limits the home’s liability, the resident’s rights to sue, or requires disputes to be handled through "binding arbitration."

 When can a nursing home ask for a deposit or advance payment?

 A nursing home may not require a deposit or advance payment if nursing home care will be paid for by Medicaid or Medicare.